maunope/solariUdineAutoPilot/README.md

 - Eeprom writes are spread over a 256kbit eeprom, this should guarantee at least 20 years of operation before writes start to fail, more likely 50-70
 - If eeprom stored time is unavailable, the clock halts until it is adjusted
 - If RTC module is unavailable, the clock blinks for 30 seconds and then resets
+- the circuit board has hardware protection avoiding prolonged motor pulses, set to 1 second.
+Once a pulse is sent, following ones are delayed until the hw protection has completed its cycle.
+Note that is totally possible to build the board without the 555 timer, just hardwire L293D enable pins to high, software will work just fine.

 ## Dependencies